n1d3v/WMPotify/README.md

 * [font-detective](https://github.com/1j01/font-detective) by 1j01
 * [Butterchurn](https://butterchurnviz.com/) by Jordan Berg, based on [MilkDrop](https://en.wikipedia.org/wiki/MilkDrop) by Geiss
 * Some codes from [Butterchurn adaptation for Wallpaper Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2962616483) by SeiferX7
+* Some inspiration from [this concept image](https://x.com/tehmondspartan/status/1671430592087613441) by MondySpartan (user button, lyrics overlay on top of visualization, etc.)
 * Installation PowerShell script from [Spicetify-Lucid](https://github.com/sanoojes/Spicetify-Lucid) by sanoojes
 * Some codes are from my previous [ModernActiveDesktop](https://github.com/Ingan121/ModernActiveDesktop) project
 * For the CEF/Spotify Tweaks mod: